Atharva6153-git/EduCodeAI/README.md

 EduCode AI is an AI-powered coding assistant designed to help beginners truly understand programming instead of just copying solutions.

-Unlike traditional AI tools that focus on giving answers, Code Samjhao AI focuses on teaching the logic behind the code.
+Unlike traditional AI tools that focus on giving answers, EduCode AI focuses on teaching the logic behind the code.

 ---